micromaomao/blog/content/linux-ick/en.md

 <a class="make-diff" href="./diffs/0006-write-checks-result-and-revert-if-wrong.patch"></a>

 Since we haven't implemented checkpoint restore yet, the overall behaviour currently will not change.
-However, since we're effectively &lsquo;consuming&rsquo; any output with &ldquo;`Nope!`&rdquo;, we should not see them in the console, but we should still see our `trace_printk` printing them out:
+However, since we're effectively &lsquo;consuming&rsquo; any output with &ldquo;`Nope!`&rdquo; (by not returning from `ksys_write` instead of letting it continue), we should not see them in the console, but we should still see our `trace_printk` printing them out:

 <pre>
 root@feef72fcd655:/# ./my-hackme-looped